justphil/nephila-websocket-client/README.md

 to modify UI components within other threads except the main application thread.
-So in case you want to populate an incoming WebSocket event to your UI (and this is what you most likely want to do!), you have to trigger one of Android's built-in mechanisms (e.g. [Handlers](http://developer.android.com/reference/android/os/Handler.html)) in order to dispatch the UI modification in your application's main thread.
+So in case you want to populate an incoming WebSocket event to your UI (and this is what you most likely want to do!), you have to trigger one of Android's built-in mechanisms (e.g. [Handlers](http://developer.android.com/reference/android/os/Handler.html)) in order to dispatch the UI modification in your application's main thread and not the separate **WebSocketReceiver thread**.

 Performance / Memory Footprint